-These charts show the estimated potential future losses to Barbados that could be caused by hurricanes and earthquakes that could occur within a given return period.
+These charts show the estimated potential future losses to Bonaire that could be caused by earthquakes and hurricanes that could occur within a given return period.
 This is the first step needed to quantify contingent liability.
 Next steps include determining its impact on budgetary appropriation, which would directly inform the development of the disaster risk financing strategy.